Jason2Brownlee/AuthoritySite/README.md

 But I might be wrong.
 If only one person is inspired to dive in, then this guide was worth it.

-### Disclosure
+### Disclosures

 I have added links to all books on Amazon.
 If you purchase a book from Amazon using my links, thank you kindly.
 As an Amazon Associate I earn from qualifying purchases.

+I have added notes on some books and essays.
+ChatGPT was used to provide lists of the main points.

 ### Email me